 What funding opportunities are there for UK and EU students?

 Currently there is the Postgraduate Loan for students studying a Masters which is available to both UK and EU students.
-The loan rate differs depending on what part of the UK you come from so do check with your award authority.
-We are currently awaiting an announcement from the Government regarding loan amounts for 2018 entry.
-We’d encourage students to look at the University’s Masters funding page to keep up-to-date with what is available.
+The maximum loan available for 2018/19 is £10,609, but the loan rate differs depending on what part of the UK you come from so do check with your award authority.
+We encourage you to look at the University’s Masters funding page to keep up-to-date with what is available.

 What funding opportunities are there for overseas students?